Rupert Smith: Military career

-Smith enlisted in 1962 and graduating from the Royal Military Academy Sandhurst was commissioned as a second lieutenant into the Parachute Regiment in December 1964.
-He has served in East and South Africa, Arabia, the Caribbean, Northern Ireland, Europe and Malaysia.
+Smith was admitted to the Royal Military Academy Sandhurst in 1962 and after graduating from a two-year course was commissioned as a second lieutenant into the Parachute Regiment in December 1964.
+He went on to serve in East and South Africa, Arabia, the Caribbean, Northern Ireland, Europe, and Malaysia.
 He was promoted lieutenant in June 1966, captain in December 1970, and major in December 1975.
 In 1978, when a major, he was awarded the Queen's Gallantry Medal for services in Northern Ireland.

-In June 1980 Smith was promoted to lieutenant colonel and, having been appointed an Officer of the Order of the British Empire in the 1982 New Year Honours, was advanced in June 1985 to colonel.
+In June 1980 Smith was promoted to lieutenant colonel.
+He was appointed an Officer of the Order of the British Empire in the 1982 New Year Honours, and in June 1985 was promoted to full colonel.
 His promotion to brigadier came in December 1986.

-In October 1990 Smith was promoted major general and assumed command of the 1st Armoured Division which he led during the Gulf War.
-For services during the war he was awarded the Distinguished Service Order (DSO), the United States Legion of Merit and the Saudi Order of King Abdulaziz, 3rd Class.
+In October 1990, Smith was promoted major general and assumed command of the 1st Armoured Division which he led during the Gulf War.
+For services during the war he was appointed a Companion of the Distinguished Service Order (DSO), the United States Legion of Merit, and the Saudi Order of King Abdulaziz, 3rd Class.
 The citation for the DSO, published in the London Gazette reads:

 Major General Smith has led the largest British armoured force deployed in action since World War II.
 He has done so with consummate skill and outstanding personal leadership and under direct enemy fire.

 Within two weeks of taking over 1 Armoured Division in Germany, Major General Smith was despatched to the Gulf to command 35,000 men and women making up the British Ground Force contribution to Operation Granby.
 The force was made up of a wide variety of individuals, many never having served together before.
 He was given a two Brigade Division with exceptionally strong artillery and engineer support.
 Although he did not know it at the time, he had only six weeks to pull his force together, train it, and deploy it some 350 miles, and set up a close working relationship with the Americans under whose tactical control he was placed.

 By the time the war started he had achieved all of these targets and had a first class fighting Division under his command.